DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Strazni Siblings.md

 ## H1a.
 Izek’s Visit
 Just over a day after catching a glimpse of Ireena Kolyana for the first time—either in the street outside of the Blue Water Inn, in Vallaki’s town square, or in some other location—Izek Strazni recognizes her as the woman that he has seen repeatedly in his dreams and becomes determined to find her.

-Izek soon comes to believe that Ireena is a guest at the Blue Water Inn—either because he observed her in the vicinity of the Blue Water Inn on the players’ first morning in Vallaki, or, if the players failed to disguise her upon their entry into Vallaki, because he learned of her recent arrival from the guards at the gates.
-(If Izek did not see Izek outside of the Blue Water Inn and the players kept Ireena disguised upon entering Vallaki, Izek learns of Ireena’s location from one of his spies an additional day later, unless the players have taken extraordinary measures to keep her hidden.)
+Izek soon comes to believe that Ireena is a guest at the Blue Water Inn—either because he observed her in the vicinity of the Blue Water Inn on the players’ first morning in Vallaki, or, unless players disguised her upon their entry into Vallaki, because he learned of her recent arrival from the guards at the gates.
+(If Izek did not see Ireena outside of the Blue Water Inn and the players kept her disguised upon entering Vallaki, Izek learns of Ireena’s location from one of his spies an additional day later, unless the players have taken extraordinary measures to keep her hidden.)

 While the players are away—and preferably during the players’ dinner with Lady Fiona Wachter in [[Arc G - Lady Wachter’s Wish]]—Izek visits the Blue Water Inn and demands to know of Ireena’s location, describing her by appearance.
 Urwin and Danika deny knowledge of her current location and insist that she is not a current guest.
 Izek demands entry into each room of the inn to search for her, which Urwin and Danika reluctantly allow.